mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 The following are some symptoms of poorly-performing CPU-heavy code:

 - Significant pauses in application execution that are not associated with external operations (XHR, image or video decoding, `localStorage` access, etc.) or garbage collection.
-- Consistent, frequent stuttering, such as during drag-and-drop or when using scroll-related behavior (e.g.: parallax effects, "sticky" headers, etc.).
+- Consistent, frequent stuttering, such as during drag-and-drop or when using scroll-related behavior (e.g., parallax effects, "sticky" headers, etc.).
 - Pauses or delays that happen when pressing UI elements that trigger large amounts of JavaScript.

 To illustrate how two pieces of similar code can have tremendous performance differences, consider the following two snippets of JavaScript: